-Our team of advisors spans five continents, and each brings a unique perspective on the implications of longevity and healthy aging.
+We are an award-nominated website on a mission to improve longevity and healthy aging through collaborative research and partnerships.
+Publishing since 2014, our goal remains the same — to reframe the conversation about longer and healthier lives to focus on ideas, strengths, and solutions.
+Our team spans five continents, and each brings a unique perspective on improving the quality of life for current and future older adults around the world.
 Global Health Aging empowers people to take charge of their longevity by exploring what it means and will look like for them.
-From the moment we are born, we all begin aging, and the earlier we practice healthy habits (this will look different for everyone), the better.
+From the moment we are born, we all begin aging and the earlier we practice healthy habits, the better for our future.